-- Spatial measurement no project is required but oral examination of any required competencies in 3.2.1 below can be expected. - Topographical and miscellaneous projects as detailed in 3.2.1.2 below are required, except that only one miscellaneous survey is required. - Cadastral full projects as detailed in 3.2.2 below are required. - Land development engineering no project is required, but oral examination of any competencies listed under 3.2.3 below can be expected. - Planning, design and resource management either an urban development and subdivision or a rezoning project as detailed in 3.2.4 below is required. - Geodetic no project required but oral examination in any of the competencies listed in 3.2.5 below can be expected.
+- Spatial measurement no project is required, but oral examination of any required competencies in 3.2.1 below can be expected, together with topographical and miscellaneous projects as detailed in 3.2.1.1 and 3.2.1.2 below are required, except that only one miscellaneous survey is required. - Cadastral full projects as detailed in 3.2.2 below are required. - Land development engineering no project is required, but oral examination of any competencies listed under 3.2.3 below can be expected. - Planning, design and resource management either an urban development and subdivision or a rezoning project as detailed in 3.2.4 below is required. - Geodetic full project as detailed in 3.2.5 below is required.